TomerFi/aioswitcher/README.md

 v2bridge.join(timeout=2)

 try:
-    # Gracefully stop the bridge (2 seconds timeout is more the enough)
+    # Gracefully stop the bridge (2 seconds timeout is more then enough)
     your_loop.run_until_complete(
         asyncio.wait_for(v2bridge.stop(), timeout=2))
 except asyncio.TimeoutError: